2023 & Me: Rediscovering my Indo-Caribbean Identity

 There is also great power in vocabulary.
 Our terminology, words, and language as a whole empower us to describe, identify and validate our feelings, our experiences and not to be dramatic or anything - but also, our entire existence.
 Hearing and reading content creators repeatedly refer to our community as Indo-Caribbean gives legitimacy and validation to the term.
 Suddenly we have a unified sense of being and a name to house our experiences.

 Accounts like @CutlassMagazine or @BrownGyalDiaries and of course, @IndoCaribCdn spend their time pouring out content that’s educational, historical, funny, community building and newsworthy.
 The discussions they’ve started have bonded us in ways that have undoubtedly provided much needed validation.
-If you haven’t already, I urge you to check these accounts out and share them as well as other resources with your friends and family, it’s truly a gift.
+If you haven’t already, I urge you to check these accounts out and share your Indo-Caribbean story with them as well as your friends and family, it’s truly a gift.

 We, as Indo-Caribbeans, have many roads ahead of us when it comes to advocating for one another, but it all begins with letting the rest of the world know who we are.
 That’s when the check-boxes will start to look more and more like something we’re proud to check off, and let’s face it, Caribbean people are nothing if not proud.
 So this year, and in those that follow, I am going to channel that pride and continue to work to make inroads for us to be seen and heard.
 It’s about time.